 Student loan refinancing allows borrowers to consolidate their student loans while potentially scoring a lower interest rate.
 This can be a win-win in many cases (though you should know about the drawbacks to refinancing, too).

-Darien Rowayton Bank, commonly shortened to DRB, is a financial institution offering a multitude of products.
-One of their signature financial products is student loan refinancing.
+Darien Rowayton Bank is a financial institution offering a multitude of products.
+One of their signature financial products is student loan refinancing, offered through their Laurel Road division.

 - Potentially secure lower interest rates